mariya/biodata/README.md

 npm install
 ```

-All commands specified below are also to be run from the root directory of the project.
+All commands below are also to be run from the root directory of the project.
+Note that on some installations you will need to use the "nodejs" binary instead of "node".

 ## Client
 A simple command-line Node.js script that fetches requested genomic sequences from the Ensembl API.
 Run with: